Did you know that Scotland has it’s own Via Ferrata?

 I don’t mean the last piece of gateau or the final chocolate in the box.
 In these cases, no one minds and it doesn’t matter.
 I’m talking about facing Scotland’s first Via Ferrata!
 It is set on a cliff face in picturesque Kinlochleven beside the 90m Grey Mare’s Tail waterfall.

 The origins of the Via Ferrata (Iron Way) can be traced back to the 19th century.
 The first modern routes were built to move soldiers safely round the Alps during the First World War.
 Using ropes and wooden ladders, they could travel through the mountains quickly and safely.

 Now, 100 years later, the sport is becoming more popular and the route in Kinlochleven, the first in Scotland, is liable to become a much sought-after climbing experience.

 On paper, the climb seems pretty straightforward, a 450m succession of steel rungs and cable bridges which are negotiated while you are permanently clipped on to a continuous safety cable.
 On paper, I said.
 In reality, it’s a different kettle of fish.

-As I started the venture, Ben was on hand to give me personal tuition, encouragement and peace of mind but I nearly copped out at the very start when faced with the first obstacle – which was on ground level.
+As I started the venture, Ben was on hand to give me personal tuition, encouragement and peace of mind.
+I nearly copped out at the very start, however, when faced with the first obstacle – which was on ground level.
 Ben must’ve sensed my inner turmoil as I contemplated a cable bridge, the crossing of which was a must.

 Surely I can’t fall at the first fence – well, it was Grand National weekend – so I plucked up the courage and said “OK!
 Let’s do it!”